dnlmlr/cargo-clean-all/README.md

 [![Crates.io](https://img.shields.io/crates/l/cargo-clean-all?style=flat-square)](https://crates.io/crates/cargo-clean-all)

 ## Why does it exist
 I was a bit shocked when I realized that my rust target directories took up a total of over 50gb, so I developed this tool to help me clean up all the project target dirs.
-There is already [cargo-clean-recursive](https://github.com/IgaguriMK/cargo-clean-recursive) which unfortunately doesn't support keeping recent files in order to not slow down the projects I'm currently working on.
+There is already [cargo-clean-recursive](https://github.com/IgaguriMK/cargo-clean-recursive) which unfortunately doesn't support keeping interactive selections or recent files in order to not slow down the projects I'm currently working on.

 ## What does it do

-This is a custom cargo comand that analyses all cargo `target` directories under a given parent directory and allows for cleaning them, following certain criteria.
-The cleaning-criteria include `keep target dirs last modified X days ago` and `keep target dirs with size less than X`.
-Before actually doing anything, the detected projects are listed with their individual and total target dir sizes.
-The actual cleaning must be confirmed unless `--yes` is specified.
+This is a custom `cargo` subcomand that searches all rust cargo projects in a given parent directory and deletes the build artifacts (aka target directories).
+Before cleanup it shows the amount of disk space that can be freed up.
+Specific projects can be excluded from cleaning using an interactive selection, and/or CLI filters.
+The CLI filters can exclude projects that have been compiled in the last X days, have a target directory that is smaller than X, or are specifically ignored.

 **The actual cleaning consists of simply deleting the target directories from the detected projects, which seems to be what `cargo clean` does by default**